huggingface/optimum-benchmark/README.md

 *News* 📰

+- LlamaCpp backend for benchmarking [`llama-cpp-python`](https://github.com/abetlen/llama-cpp-python) bindings with all its supported devices 🚀
 - 🥳 PyPI package is now available for installation: `pip install optimum-benchmark` 🎉 [check it out](https://pypi.org/project/optimum-benchmark/) !
 - Model loading latency/memory/energy tracking for all backends in the inference scenario 🚀
 - numactl support for Process and Torchrun launchers to control the NUMA nodes on which the benchmark runs.